blargbot/bbtag/README.md

 ```
 3. Run the typescript compiler in watch mode
 ```
-npm run build
+npm run watch
 ```
-You can now start developing within the `/src` folder and your changes will be compiled as you work.
+You can now start developing and your changes will be compiled as you work.

 ### Running the tests
 There are tests set up with the intention of covering all the code written for this project.
-To run them, you simply need to use
+To run the tests and generate a code coverage report run
 ```
-npm run test
+npm run coverage
 ```
+The code coverage report will be viewable in a html format located at `/coverage/index.html`.
 All tests should successfully pass.
 This is verified by our [CI process](https://ci.appveyor.com/project/Titansmasher/bbtag).
 All tests must pass before any PR will be accepted.

 ## Built with